Mali fights rebels in north as army officers protest in south

 The MNLA suspended its participation in the peace process on Thursday, accusing Keita of failing to honour a June ceasefire accord, after sporadic fighting in recent weeks.

-Mali's new government said late on Monday that it remained committed to the deal, which calls for the opening of talks on greater autonomy for the north within two months of the Cabinet taking office.
+The deal had committed Mali to opening talks on greater autonomy for the north within two months of the new government taking office.

 AL QAEDA CLAIMS TIMBUKTU ATTACK